magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 When the health checks determine that the Magento backend is healthy, Varnish checks whether time remains in the grace period.
 The default grace period is 300 seconds, but a merchant can set the value from Admin as described in [Configure Magento to use Varnish]({{page.baseurl}}config-guide/varnish/config-varnish-magento.html).
 If the grace period hasn't expired, Varnish delivers the stale content, and asynchronously refreshes the object from the Magento server.
 If the grace period has expired, Varnish serves the stale content and synchronously refreshes the object from the Magento backend.

-An object will be served from cache for a maximum for three days, or as defined in `beresp.grace`.
-When the Magento backend is healthy, Varnish requests a new object after it serves a stale object.
+The maximum amount of time that Varnish serves a stale object is the sum of the grace period (300 seconds by default) and the TTL value (86400 seconds by default).

-To change the default grace period, edit the following line in the `vcl_hit` subroutine:
+To change the default grace period from within the `default.vcl` file, edit the following line in the `vcl_hit` subroutine:

 `if (obj.ttl + 300s > 0s) {`